 Miami-Dade County includes all or part of seventeen House districts: 102, 103, 105, 107, 108, 109, 110, 111, 112, 113, 114, 115, 116, 117, 118, 119 and 120.

-The current United States Senators for the State of Florida are:
+As of 2018, the United States Senators for the State of Florida are Bill Nelson and Marco Rubio.

 Florida currently has 25 seats in the House of Representatives.
 Miami-Dade County encompasses all or part of five congressional districts: